gozdemadendere/gozdemadendere/README.md

 <img width="1227" alt="Screen Shot 2023-04-27 at 11 28 12 AM" src="https://user-images.githubusercontent.com/90986708/234820915-a8760cfe-968c-4b2f-9f32-9f0493282feb.png">

 📌 I'm a highly motivated Data Analyst / Data Scientist with a Bachelor of Science in Statistics and 3 years of work experience in data analysis, visualization, and interpretation using Excel, basic SQL, and Tableau.
-Thus, I've gained strong analytical skills, developed my communication & teamwork skills.
+Thus, I've gained strong analytical & numerical skills, developed my communication & teamwork skills.

-💻 I've always had a strong passion for improving my coding skills using advanced SQL and Python, and achieved this after attending a 5-month Data Science Bootcamp at WBS Coding School, Berlin.
+💻 I've always had a strong passion for improving my coding skills using Advanced SQL and Python, and achieved this after attending a 5-month Data Science Bootcamp at WBS Coding School, Berlin.

 🗃 Throughout the bootcamp I've successfully completed 10 projects with Python, SQL, Tableau, and Machine Learning algorithms.